NachbauerM/NachbauerM.github.io/_posts/2022-08-27-Programming:_First_Program.md

 myLabel_PFB = Label(root, text ="The application can also just count the instances of the search term \n and output an excel file containing the document name and the number of search teram instances for each.")

-myLabel_end = Label(root, text ="This application was programmed by a noob and is very unstable. \n Please reach out to mathis.nachbauer@giz.de if you have issues.")
+myLabel_end = Label(root, text ="This application was programmed by a noob and is very unstable. \n Please reach out to "email adresse" if you have issues.")

 explanation.grid(row = 1, column = 0, columnspan =3, padx = 10, pady = 10)